 Introduction to CCPA

-The California Consumer Privacy Act (CCPA) is California’s newest privacy law aimed at enhancing consumer privacy rights for residents of California, United States.
+The California Consumer Privacy Act (CCPA) is California’s privacy law aimed at enhancing consumer privacy rights for residents of California, United States.
 The law became fully enforceable on July 1st, 2020.

 Who is affected by CCPA?